filnik/workshop-android-testing/README.md

-   If there is one participant "Pippo" on space "4" assuming that the dice get 1 and 2 when the user presses: "Roll Dice" the system responds: "Pippo rolls 1, 2.
-Pippo moves from 4 to 7" when the user presses "Roll Dice" again, it's Pluto's turn assuming that the dice get 3 and 4 the system responds: "Pluto rolls 3, 4.
-Pippo moves from 8 to 15"
+   If there is one participant "Pippo" on space "4" assuming that the dice get 1 and 2 when the user presses: "Roll Dice" the system responds: "Pippo rolls 1, 2." when the user presses "Roll Dice" again, it's Pluto's turn assuming that the dice get 3 and 4 the system responds: "Pluto rolls 3, 4"
+   It's not required the user to actually move in the board.
+We want only the UI change in the text.
    ```

-No actual movement of the markers is required at this step.
-We want only the UI change in the text.

 ### 3. Move a player
 As a player, I want to move the marker on the board to make the game progress